ktduiflytek/annotationWithRoberta/README.md

 ### 3. Annotate sentences

-`annotate.py` loads the trained model and annotates every sentence in `sentences.txt`.
+`annotate.py` loads the trained model through the [`AutoAnnotator` in src/annotation_with_roberta/inference.py](src/annotation_with_roberta/inference.py) and annotates every sentence in `sentences.txt`.
 Each line should contain one sentence to annotate, with blank lines ignored.

 ```bash
 python annotate.py